DobricLilujun/temperature_eval/readme.md

       - If you are only interested in classification results, use the model **[Volavion/bert-base-multilingual-uncased-temperature-cls](https://huggingface.co/Volavion/bert-base-multilingual-uncased-temperature-cls)** as per the guidelines.
       - This model is fine-tuned for temperature classification tasks.

-   Once the best temperature is calculated, the **scrolling bar** will automatically be set to this value.
-You can manually adjust the temperature if needed to perform inference using your **provided API format**.

    By following these steps, you can effectively use the tool for both single-prompt and batch-prompt operations, as well as for classification tasks.